 Preliminary Preparation: Not required

-1. If possible, arrange the participant in a semi-circle in front of the board.
+1. If possible, arrange the game participant so that they are sitting or standing in a semi-circle in front of the board.

 2. Put one chair back to the board at a distance of about 1 m from it.

 3. Make sure, that the players are familiar with the game of Hot Seat.
 If they are not, it would be feasible to explain the general rules of the classic version.